dcSpark/twitter-uv/README.md

 ## Develop
 This is a very bare-bones setup, no background script, no popup page, just a content script injecting code to twitter.com At present we're using esbuild to build the extension.
+Run `npm start` to start a dev server and build the extension, add the root folder to your chrome extensions.
-No live-reload, after any changes run `npm run build` and reload the extension as the browser menu. esbuild doesn't check types, run `tsc --noemit` for that.
+Remember to reload the extension at your extensions page, then reload the Twitter.com after any update. esbuild doesn't check types, run `tsc --noemit` for that.